 Both the architect and the construction company are working with a cultural mindset where changes are not welcome.
 The same is true for the other team members, like the civil engineer and the client.

-What agile methods can bring to AEC
+What are the benefits of agile methods in AEC

 What are the benefits for the client